Healthcare Realty Trust (HR)

 AI Analysis | Feedback

-```htmlPeter A. Scott, President and Chief Executive Officer
+```htmlPeter Scott, President and Chief Executive Officer

-Austen Helfrich, Executive Vice President and Chief Financial Officer
+Daniel Gabbay, Executive Vice President and Chief Financial Officer

 Ryan Crowley, Executive Vice President and Chief Investment Officer

-Ryan Crowley was promoted to Executive Vice President and Chief Investment Officer of Healthcare Realty Trust in October 2024.
-He is responsible for acquisitions, dispositions, and re/development, and also oversees joint venture relationships.
-Mr. Crowley has been with the company for over 18 years, serving as Senior Vice President, Investments since 2021, and leading the company's acquisition efforts since 2018, completing over $2.3 billion of acquisitions and involved in more than $5 billion in investment transactions.
+Ryan Crowley serves as Executive Vice President and Chief Investment Officer.
+He has been with Healthcare Realty for over 18 years.
+Since 2021, he has served as Senior Vice President, Investments, and has led the company's acquisition efforts since 2018, completing over $2.3 billion in acquisitions.
+He has been directly involved in investment transactions valued at more than $5 billion.

 -